i-am-rahularora5504/Walmart_Sales_SQL_Python_Project/README.md

 order by 2 desc;
 ```

-**7.Display the most common payment method for each branch.
+**7. Display the most common payment method for each branch.
 list the branch and preffered_payment_method.**
 ```sql
 select branch ,